 Shock-wave pressure clamping in icy object impacts:

-If rocky-iron asteroid impacts resemble the sharp blow of a ball peen hammer, forming bowl-shaped craters with melt rock and overturned target rock, icy-body impacts may resemble the compressive thud of a dead blow hammer, where the prolonged rebound duration of c ompressed ice rebound promotes distortion of Earth’s crust into a perfectly-circular basin, with the sustained compression of the rebounding ice largely preventing the excavation of a crater, such as the perfectly-round Nastapoka arc of Lower Hudson Bay.
-And in the case of a circa 12,900 ya Nastapoka arc impact, the multi-kilometer-thick Laurentide ice sheet would have provided an additional endothermic shock-absorbing cushion.
+If rocky-iron asteroid impacts resemble the sharp blow of a ball peen hammer, forming bowl-shaped craters with melt rock and overturned target rock, icy-body impacts may resemble the compressive thud of a dead blow hammer, where the prolonged rebound duration of compressed ice promotes distortion of Earth’s crust into a perfectly-circular basin, with the sustained rebound of the compressed ice largely preventing the explosive excavation of a crater, such as the perfectly-round Nastapoka arc basin of Lower Hudson Bay.
+And in the case of a circa 12,900 ya Nastapoka arc impact, the Laurentide ice sheet would have provided an additional endothermic shock-absorbing cushion.

 Eskola, Pentti Eelis, (1948), The problem of mantled gneiss, Feb.
 1948 Quarterly Journal of the Geological Society, 104, 461-457